NicoD-SBC/armbian-gaming/README.md

 !
 Only install one wine version.
 Delete ~/wine if you want to install another version. !
 Hidden ./wine will automaticaly be removed.

+After building Xonotic you go to the directory : cd ~/xonotic

+To run Xonotic :
+./all run